biaslab/biaslab-hugo/content/teaching/bmlip.md

 ### Software

 - The [software installation guide](https://github.com/bertdv/BMLIP/blob/master/lessons/notebooks/files/BMLIP-installation-guide.pdf) contains step-by-step instructions to setup everything you need to run the course notebooks yourself.
-- You can test your installation by running the notebook called "Probabilistic-Programming-0.ipynb", which can be found in the course materials repo ([github](https://github.com/bertdv/bmlip)) under `lessons/notebooks/probprog`.
+- You can test your installation by running the notebook called [Probabilistic-Programming-0.ipynb](https://github.com/bertdv/BMLIP/blob/master/lessons/notebooks/probprog/Probabilistic-Programming-0.ipynb) which can be found in the ([github](https://github.com/bertdv/bmlip)) repo under `lessons/notebooks/probprog`.

 ### <a name="lectures">Lecture notes, videos and exercises</a>